 How to fix it: Edit, edit, edit.
 Then edit again.

 Sending a press release announcing you locked picture can be tempting - it’s a huge accomplishment!
 But what will the editor do with that news, exactly?
 Make sure your press release includes something for readers to do: visit your website, follow you on social media or, even better, buy tickets to a screening or rent the film on iTunes.
 It’s also a great idea to include your availability for interviews in case anyone wants to be in touch for their story.

 How to fix it: Give the reader something to do.

 Mistake #5 - Sent to the Wrong People

 This one is a killer, but is sometimes impossible to know until the release is out in the world.
 There’s nothing worse than being on the receiving end of a press release with news you don’t even cover.
 Do your due diligence and research the specific editors and writers at each publication who are likely to cover your news.
 Check out what they’ve covered recently to confirm if it’s a good fit.

 How to fix it: Hire a film publicist who already knows the right people.

 Sending a press release can be intimidating, but it doesn’t have to be.
 Taking some extra time to craft a few well-written, information-packed paragraphs will help elevate you out of the email inbox wasteland and into news coverage you can brag about.

 This is the second in a series of articles by Lisa Trifone, a longtime veteran of film festivals and marketing for the independent film industry.
-Find the first post on Press Kit essentials here.
+Here's the full list of articles:

 Need a super-slick press release for your latest news?
 Contact Lisa Trifone at 11th Street Lot Marketing and Publicity